Primordial high energy neutrinos: theoretical/observational constraints and sharp spectral features: Experimental upper bounds on neutrino fluxes

 Obviously, better bounds on $f_P$ could be obtained from proper experimental analysis, taking into account that the observed flux is well fitted by the atmospheric background (and astrophysical background power law), so that there would be room for a PHENU flux basically only within the error bars.
-For instance, if the error bars allow for a PHENU flux only at the level of 10\% of the measured flux, the upper bounds on $f_P$ are the one given in the right panel of Fig.~\ref{fig:f_p_upper_limits}, divided by a factor 10.
+For instance, if the error bars allow for a PHENU flux only at the level of 10\% of the measured flux, the upper bounds on $f_P$ are the one given in the right panel of figure~\ref{fig:f_p_upper_limits}, divided by a factor 10.
 As already stated above, we will not do this detailed analysis here, left for further publications.
-That would presumably improve the upper bounds of Fig.~\ref{fig:f_p_upper_limits} by $\sim$ 1 order of magnitude where the atmospheric flux is the most precisely measured.
+That would presumably improve the upper bounds of figure~\ref{fig:f_p_upper_limits} by $\sim$ 1 order of magnitude where the atmospheric flux is the most precisely measured.

-In Fig.~\ref{fig:f_p_upper_limits_combined}, we show the upper bound on $f_P$ which results from combining all theoretical constraints and the current experimental constraints (i.e.~both panels of Fig.~\ref{fig:f_p_upper_limits}).
+In figure~\ref{fig:f_p_upper_limits_combined}, we show the upper bound on $f_P$ which results from combining all theoretical constraints and the current experimental constraints (i.e.~both panels of figure~\ref{fig:f_p_upper_limits}).
 This is the current global upper limit on $f_P$.

-Finally, for curiosity, in the left panel of Fig.~\ref{fig:f_p_upper_limits_expected} in the Appendix we draw the same as in the right panel of Fig.~\ref{fig:f_p_upper_limits}, but requiring that the flux never exceeds not only the already observed isotropic fluxes but also all other expected isotropic fluxes (C$\nu$B neutrinos, BBN neutrinos, cosmogenic neutrinos).
+Finally, for curiosity, in the left panel of figure~\ref{fig:f_p_upper_limits_expected} in the appendix we draw the same as in the right panel of figure~\ref{fig:f_p_upper_limits}, but requiring that the flux never exceeds not only the already observed isotropic fluxes but also all other expected isotropic fluxes (C$\nu$B neutrinos, BBN neutrinos, cosmogenic neutrinos).
 This would hold for the case where the PHENU flux would not exceed expected fluxes and that the latter would be measured (which, of course, in some cases is very far from being conceivable in the near future).
 In other words this tells us what abundance of the source particle would give a PHENU flux at the level of the various expected fluxes.
-Further plots applying to this situation can be found in the Appendix too.
+Further plots applying to this situation can be found in the appendix too.